crisariza/mondocountries/README.md

 ### Mondo Countries

-Deployed by Vercel and Heroku
+Deployed using Vercel and Heroku

 - 📚 Check it out at https://mondocountries.vercel.app
 - 💡 Made with React and PostgreSQL